Nowruz, Persian New Year

-The beautiful and magical spring is here with its lovely tulips, hyacinths, narcissi, and sweetly fragranced jasmines to remind us again that the nature renovates itself every spring.
+Happy Nowruz!
+The beautiful and magical spring is here with its lovely tulips, hyacinths, narcissi, and sweetly fragranced jasmines to remind us again that nature renovates itself every spring.

 Haji Firouz is the symbol of happiness for people.
-He is on the streets before and during Nowruzwith his face and hands painted in black, wearing red clothes and hat.
-Haji Firouz has a tambourine that plays on it and sings happy traditional songs to bring more joy to Nowruzcelebration.
+He is on the streets before and during Nowruz with his face and hands painted in black, wearing red clothes and a hat.
+Haji Firouz has a tambourine that plays on it and sings happy traditional songs to bring more joy to Nowruz celebration.

-Senjed (fruit of the oleaster tree), symbolizing love.
+Senjed (fruit of the oleaster tree), symbolizes love.

 Sib (apple) is the symbol of health and beauty.